 But it’s a casino!

-Since 1985 the Adelaide Casino in South Australia was a state owned venture, with multiple gaming licenses adapted every few years to accommodate more and more machines.
-Since the year 2000 however, when the Skycity Entertainment Group purchased the complex, there have been no more amendments and a new licensing regime was approved, which works out better for both the casino and the punters.
-They even have a license in place that says the number of gaming tables will more than double, and the gaming floor will jump by more than 500 machines when the next renovations have taken place.
+Since 1985 the Adelaide Casino in South Australia was a state-owned venture, with multiple gaming licenses adapted every few years to accommodate more and more machines.
+Since the year 2000 however, when the SkyCity Entertainment Group purchased the complex, there have been no more amendments and a new licensing regime was approved, which works out better for both the casino and the punters.
+They even have a license in a place that says the number of gaming tables will more than double, and the gaming floor will jump by more than 500 machines when the next renovations have taken place.

 Games, games and more games!

-On the three floors the casino is situated on, two of those are dedicated to gaming.
-Table games like Baccarat, The Big Wheel and Blackjack are firm favourites.
-Along with Caribbean Stud, Craps, Lucky Big Wheel and Roulette make this a nice little family of tables.
+On the three floors, the casino is situated on, two of those are dedicated to gaming.
+Table games and Slot games like Baccarat, The Big Wheel and Blackjack are firm favorites.
+Along with Caribbean Stud, Craps, Lucky Big Wheel, and Roulette make this a nice little family of tables.
 Rapid Roulette and Rapid Baccarat are available for the player interested in a private, individual electronic table.
-Adelaide was solely responsible for introducing Texas Hold’em Poker into Australia, so naturally poker and Texas Hold’em are also available to play.
-If this is your game you should definitely check out the Poker Zone on level 1 where you can play cash ring or tournament games to your hearts content.
+Adelaide was solely responsible for introducing Texas Hold’em Poker into Australia, so naturally, poker and Texas Hold’em are also available to play.
+If this is your game you should definitely check out the Poker Zone on level 1 where you can play cash ring or tournament games to your heart's content.